sophiadavenport/ATAC-seq-Workflow/README.md

 # ATAC-seq-Workflow
 ## Methods

-ATAC-seq samples corresponding to the X and Y human samples were downloaded from GEO accession (get later) [1].
+ATAC-seq samples corresponding to the X and Y human samples were downloaded from publicly available data on GEO [1].
 FastQC v0.12.1 [2] was used to perform initial quality control on all samples with default parameters.
 MultiQC v1.21 [3] was performed with default parameters to aggregate the fastQC outputs.
 Trimming of adapter sequences was done using Trimmomatic v0.32 [4] with a sliding window of 4:15 and removing 3 bases at the start/end if below quality threshold.

 Reads were aligned to Gencode's human reference genome release 45 (hg38) [5] using BowTie2-build v2.5.3 with default parameters and BowTie2-align v2.5.3 [6] with a maximum fragment length of 2000.
 Samtools-view v1.19 [7] was used to remove alignments to the mitochondrial chromosome.
 The deepTools suite alignmentSieve v [8] was used to shift reads to correct for the Tn5 nick repair bias.
 Post-alignment quality control analysis was performed using ATACseqQC from the BioConductor package v3.18 [9] with default parameters.